ShprotOFF/100sp/README.md

 We transfer the dump file to the host with the container `scp /path/to/dump.sql username@ip_address:/path/dump.sql`

 Then we transfer the dump to the container `docker cp dump.sql container_name:/home`

+We enter the DBMS management console of the container `docker exec -it swapon-mariadb-1 mysql -uroot -p VerySecretPWD`

+Create a database and exit `CREATE DATABASE test;` `exit`